History of Newark, New Jersey: Post-World War II era

 The city made serious mistakes with public housing and urban renewal, although these were not the sole causes of Newark's tragedy.
 Across several administrations, the city leaders of Newark considered the federal government's offer to pay for 100% of the costs of housing projects as a blessing.
 The decline in industrial jobs meant that more poor people needed housing, whereas in prewar years, public housing was for working-class families.
 While other cities were skeptical about putting so many poor families together and were cautious in building housing projects, Newark zealously pursued federal funds.
-Eventually, Newark had a higher percentage of its residents in public housing than any other American city.
+Eventually, Newark had a higher percentage of residents per capita in public housing than any other American city.

 The largely Italian-American First Ward, once known as Newark's Little Italy, was one of the hardest hit by urban renewal.
-Beginning in 1953, a 46-acre (19 ha) housing tract, labeled a slum because it had dense older housing, was torn down for multi-story, multi-racial Le Corbusier-style public housing high rises, named the Christopher Columbus Homes.
+Beginning in 1953, a 46-acre (19 ha) housing tract of 1,362 families, labeled a slum because it had dense older housing, was torn down for multi-story, multi-racial Le Corbusier-style public housing high rises, named the Christopher Columbus Homes.
 The tract had contained 8th Avenue, the commercial heart of the neighborhood.
 Fifteen small-scale blocks were combined into three "superblocks."
-The area experienced one of the highest crime rates in the city during the 1970s and suffered major destruction from arson fires.
-The Columbus Homes, never in harmony with the rest of the neighborhood, were vacated and abandoned in the 1980s.
-They were finally torn down in 1996.
-The Pavilion and Colonnade Apartments, built in 1960 for middle-class families, remain as New Jersey's first urban renewal project and one of the first in the nation.
+The area experienced one of the highest crime rates in the city during the 1970s and suffered major destruction from arson.
+The Columbus Homes, never in harmony with the rest of the neighborhood, were vacated and abandoned in the 1980s and finally torn down in 1996.
+By contrast, the Pavilion and Colonnade Apartments, built in 1960 for middle-class families, remain as New Jersey's first urban renewal project and one of the first in the nation.

-Between 1949 and 1967, at least 10,000 historic buildings across 2,500 acres (1,011 ha) were demolished displacing 50,000 residents, 65% of whom were black and Hispanic.
-Newark spent more on urban renewal per capita than any of the nation's thirty major cities.
+Between 1949 and 1967, Newark razed at least 10,000 historic buildings across 2,500 acres (1,011 ha), displacing 50,000 residents–65% of them Black and Hispanic.
+The city evicted far more people than it rehoused: from 1959 to 1967 Newark built just 3,760 units while displacing about 12,000 families for public housing, highways, and other renewal projects.
+Newark spent more on urban renewal per capita than any of the nation’s thirty largest cities.